learning-zone/angular-basics/notes/angular.md

 #### Q. What is rxjs subject in Angular?
 An RxJS Subject is a special type of Observable that allows values to be **multicasted** to many Observers.
 While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), Subjects are multicast.

 A Subject observable is used to immediately notify subscribers of updated values emitted by it.
-It does not keep track of old values, i.e. if a Subject observable first emitted a value and was then later subscribed to, then the subscriber will not get get that value.
+It does not keep track of old values, i.e. if a Subject observable first emitted a value and was then later subscribed to, then the subscriber will not get that value.
 A Subject is like an Observable, but can multicast to many Observers.
 Subjects are like **EventEmitters**: they maintain a registry of many listeners.
 ``` typescript
 import { Subject } from 'rxjs';